ivan-bilan/NLP-and-Data-Science-Spotlights/README.md

 Datasist is a great tool that simplifies various Data Science workflow steps of analyzing and visualizing data.
 It provides a fast and easy to use interface over the pandas library and allows you to create beautifully looking plots with a few fast commands.
 Besides that, Datasist also provides some easy tools that can be used for feature engineering, ML model exploration and comparison and many more.

+#### Spotlight №30 (April 16, 2020)
+An implementation of a dimensionality reduction algorithm called the Uniform Manifold Approximation and Projection, or for shot UMAP: https://github.com/lmcinnes/umap

+UMAP is an amazing addition to the all too familiar family of dimensionality reduction algorithms like t-SNE (t-Distributed Stochastic Neighbor Embedding) and the ubiquitous PCA (Principal component analysis).
+It is built upon sklearn, numpy, scipy and numba (https://github.com/numba/numba), it is fast and scalable and has been shown to preserve more important aspects of the analyzed data than other algorithms.
+Make sure to try out UMAP next time you are working on your ML models.

 ### Follow me for more content like this:
 - LinkedIn: https://www.linkedin.com/in/ivan-bilan/
 - Twitter: https://twitter.com/DemiourgosUA